Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Chosen
 Once per rest you may gain a benefit that would normally be earned by spending Resolve (other than to gain a rest).

+### Lucky
+Whenever you roll a 1 on an attack roll or a skill check made during combat, reroll the attack or skill check.
+You must use the new result.

 ### Nocturnal
 Objects in dim light are no longer obscured, and objects in darkness are now merely obscured, rather than invisible.